 This position is AmeriCorps and acceptance of AmeriCorps membership is required for all crew members.

-EDUCATIONAL AND RECREATIONAL OPPORTUNITIES: The Nature Conservancy hosts many field trips for the general public and for the scientific community on it's preserves focusing on ecological management.
-Because this position is very dependent on weather, it is impossible to accurately predict the coinciding of these educational opportunities with day to day job duties.
-There will be many opputunities for educational and recreational events as this position spans the entire state of Georgia, especially when the weather precludes the ability to conduct prescribed fire operations.
+EDUCATIONAL AND RECREATIONAL OPPORTUNITIES: At times, there may be opportunities to participate in outreach or donor engagement events hosted by The Nature Conservancy focusing on ecological management.
+Because this position is very dependent on weather, it is impossible to accurately predict the coinciding of these educational opportunities with day-to-day job duties.
+There will be many opportunities for educational and recreational events as this position spans the entire state of Georgia, especially when the weather precludes the ability to conduct prescribed fire operations.

 - One-time travel allowance of $650